puristajs/purista/website/src/handbook/1._get-started/1_purista_cli.md

  ◉ testing: jest and sinon
 ```

+## 4. Choose eventbridge

-4. select the messaging system - event bridge - you like to use.
+Select the messaging system - event bridge - you like to use.

-You can navigate to the prefered one with arrow-up/down keys and confirm selection by pressing the enter key.
+You can navigate to the preferred one with arrow-up/down keys and confirm selection by pressing the enter key.

 ```bash
 ?
 Which messaging system should be used (Use arrow keys)